 Fermented whole cabbage in large wooden barrels

 The tradition of preserving vegetables by fermentation has been passed down from father to son.
 In Romania, the method for making sauerkraut, or sour cabbage involves preparation through the Lacto-fermentation for several weeks of whole heads of cabbage, not separate leaves.
-It’s made this way so the leaves remain whole for wrapping the stuffed cabbage rolls, one of the Romanian’s favorite dish during the wintertime.
-The sour cabbage from Milișăuți has always been prized for its flavor.
+It’s made this way so the leaves remain whole for wrapping the stuffed cabbage rolls, one of the Romanian’s favorite dishes during the wintertime.
+The pickled cabbage from Milișăuți has always been prized for its flavor.

 „Pickles stored in wooden barrels have a